rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 Note that a path of nodes is said to be uni-directional, if (and only if) the same set of edges `E` was used to construct the whole path.
-A path is said to be multi-directional, if it is based upon two or more sets of edges.
+A path is said to be multi-directional, if it is based upon two or more sets of edges that differ in orientation (e.g. `E` and `E'`).

 The strict and loose relationship can be generalized into: